Duration

 Students will complete 150 points in this one-year* programme through practical placements in secondary schools as well as taught courses on campus and online.

-* Part-time study options are also available (with the approval of the Programme Leader).
+* Part-time study options are also available (with the approval of the Programme Director).

 Professional Experience

 Professional Experience (also known as practicum) is a large component of this programme.
-Students will observe and work alongside secondary teachers in two different secondary schools for a total of 15 full block weeks throughout the year.
-A three-day observation in February provides an opportunity to experience the start of a school year.
+Students will observe and work alongside teachers in two different secondary schools for a total of 15 full block weeks throughout the year.
+In addition, a three-day observation in February provides an opportunity to experience a school early in the year.

-• Professional Experience in School B: 31 July – 15 September
+• Professional Experience in School B: 29 July-13 September

-A dedicated Careers Week is a core component of the programme and provides students with the opportunity to develop their professional identity and have mock interviews with secondary school principals to prepare for the transition into a teaching career.
+Careers Events are a core component of the programme.
+They provide students with opportunities to learn about job application processes, to hear from principals and first-year teachers about their teaching experiences, to develop their professional identity, and to have mock interviews with secondary school principals.
+These events help pre-service teachers to prepare for the transition into a teaching career.

 Capstone task and portfolio